array-split/array_split/docs/source/examples/index.rst

          dtype=[('0', 'O'), ('1', 'O')])

-Constraining split with shape with sub-tiling
+Constraining split tile shape with sub-tiling
 =============================================

 The split can also be influenced by specifying the :samp:`{sub_tile_shape}`